cea-hpc/modules/doc/source/module.rst

  When a module unload request matches multiple loaded modules, unload firstly loaded module or lastly loaded module.
 Accepted values are ``returnfirst`` and ``returnlast``.

+ This environment variable value supersedes the default value set in the :mconfig:`unload_match_order` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html